TrustworthyComputing/Zilch/README.md

 Our high-level programming language syntax resembles C89 for programming convenience, without the need for pointers or system calls, and incorporates a small number of custom Zilch calls for easy creation of ZKPs for any application.

-The [back-end](https://github.com/TrustworthyComputing/Hyperion) translates the zMIPS assembly instructions to arithmetic circuits and generates ZKPs for verifying the evaluation of these circuits.
+The [back-end](https://github.com/TrustworthyComputing/Zilch) translates the zMIPS assembly instructions to arithmetic circuits and generates ZKPs for verifying the evaluation of these circuits.
 Our back-end builds upon the ZKP constructions of the [libSTARK](https://eprint.iacr.org/2018/046) library, and extends the programming model of libSTARK to our more powerful __zMIPS abstract machine__.
 The latter offers support for two read-only input sources (viewed as "tapes"), one for public and one for private inputs, which support _both sequential and random access reads_. zMIPS further supports MACRO instructions and custom labels, which enhances the expressivity of our assembly language.
-Finally, Hyperion supports over-the-network ZKPs without trusted third parties.
+Finally, Zilch supports over-the-network ZKPs without trusted third parties.

 _Disclaimer:_ The code is _academic grade_, meant for academic peer review and evaluation.
 It very likely contains _serious security flaws_.

 ### Compilation

 ##### Dependencies:
 * OpenMP (https://en.wikipedia.org/wiki/OpenMP)